Fairblock/docs/docs/welcome/quickstart/stylus_apps.md

 - Simply stores bid amounts for an auction from bidders into the smart contract storage.
 The bids are kept encrypted using Fairblock encryption off-chain.
   - Fairblock repos such as `Encrypter` and `ShareGenerator` are used for this process for educational purposes.
-- Bids are then revealed using the Decryption process from Fairblock Technologies.
+- Bids are then revealed using the Decryption process from Fairblock.
 - The winning bid is announced.

 For the sake of the tutorial, typical smart contract aspects such as transference of ERC20s, ETH, or other tokens are not focused on within the smart contract.
 There are common patterns for the transference of funds. **The key thing to notice within these solidity files is that conditional encryption and decryption can be used easily within a solidity smart contract by leveraging Fairblock v1 technologies.**